iaks23/iLearnPython/README.md

 > To clone this repo into your local system, use the following command on a Command Prompt/Terminal or [Github Desktop](https://desktop.github.com)

 ```git
 git clone https://github.com/iaks23/iLearnPython.git
 ```

 ‼️ Make sure to always maintain a local copy of your work updated with the original repository to avoid conflicts during a pull request.

-Once you've got the hang of it, feel free to follow this <code>README.md</code> template below to add to your project, you are free to add your own as well.
+Once you've got the hang of it, follow this <code>README.md</code> template linked below to add to your project, you are free to add your own flair to it as well.

 [ReadMe Template]()